-Medically speaking, fatigue is not the same thing as tiredness.
-Tiredness happens to everyone -- it is an expected feeling after certain activities or at the end of the day.
-Usually you know why you are tired and a good night's sleep solves the problem.
+Fatigue is not the same thing as tiredness.
+Tiredness happens to everyone -- after certain activities or at the end of the day.
+Usually you know why you are tired, and a good night's sleep solves the problem.

-Fatigue is a daily lack of energy; unusual or excessive whole-body tiredness not relieved by sleep.
-It can be acute (lasting a month or less) or chronic (lasting from one to six months or longer).
-Fatigue can prevent a person from functioning normally and affects a person's quality of life.
+Fatigue is a daily lack of energy.
+It's unusual or excessive whole-body tiredness not relieved by sleep.
+It can be acute (lasting a month or less) or chronic (lasting from 1 to 6 months or longer).
+Fatigue can prevent you from functioning normally and affects your quality of life.

 According to the National Multiple Sclerosis Society, 80% of people with MS have fatigue.
 MS-related fatigue tends to get worse as the day goes on, is often aggravated by heat and humidity, and comes on more easily and suddenly than normal fatigue.

 What Can I Do About MS-Related Fatigue?

 The best way to combat fatigue related to your MS is to treat the underlying medical cause.
 Unfortunately, the exact cause of MS-related fatigue is often unknown, or there may be multiple causes.
-However, there are steps you can take that may help to control fatigue.
-Here are some tips:
+But there are steps you can take that may help to control fatigue.

 1. Look at your personal situation.

-- Evaluate your level of energy.
-Think of your personal energy stores as a "bank."
-Deposits and withdrawals have to be made over the course of the day or the week to balance energy conservation, restoration, and expenditure.
-Keep a diary for one week to identify the time of day when you are either most fatigued or have the most energy.
-Note what you think may be contributing factors.
+Evaluate your level of energy.
+Think of your personal energy stores as a bank.
+Deposits and withdrawals have to be made over the course of the day or the week to balance energy gained and spent.
+Keep a diary for 1 week to identify the time of day when you are either most fatigued or have the most energy.
+Note what you think affects your fatigue.